MuhammadFarhan200/portfolio-tailwindcss/README.md

 ## Installation & Configuration

-- Download this repository or you can clone this repository by running command
+- Download this repository or you can clone this repository by running command:

 ```bash
 $ git clone https://github.com/MuhammadFarhan200/portfolio-tailwindcss.git